-Boulder Judge Judith L. LaBuda sentenced social justice activist Thomas Downs to 40 days in jail on Friday after a December conviction of resisting arrest and obstruction.
+Boulder Judge Judith L. LaBuda sentenced social justice activist Thomas Downs to 40 days in jail on Friday after a December conviction for resisting arrest and obstruction.
 Downs was acquitted of second and third degree assault on a police officer that originated with a March 27, 2016 traffic stop.

 Community members crowded the courtroom including friends, relatives, and other community activists.